lipsia-fmri/lipsia/docs/cylarim/vcylarim.rst

 less involved.

 The parameter "-nperm 1000" specifies that permutation tests with 1000 permutations are done.
-These tests compare the three layers (deep,middle, superficial) against each other.
+These tests compare the three layers (deep, middle, superficial) against each other.
 During the permutations, a null distribution is estimated by randomly permuting the cortical depth values.
-If "-nperm" is set to zero, then no permutations are done, and a crude approximations are returned.
+If "-nperm" is set to zero, then no permutations are done, and crude approximations are returned.

-**vcylarim** implements parallel computations uses openmp.
+**vcylarim** implements parallel computations using openmp.
 The number of processors to use can be specified with the parameter "-j".
 The output (cylbeta.v) contains several images as explained above.
 This file can be analyzed in subsequent processing steps using **cylarim_stats**.